luckyian/My_Portfolio/README.md

 The contact.html page contains a form that can be filled and submitted.
 The form contains a name input box, an e-mail input box, a comments/questions box, and a submit button.

-The portfolio.html page contains five placeholder images that have a border to give spacing between the images to make it visually appealing.
+The portfolio.html page contains projects that I have worked on throughout my career.

 ## Built with the following tech: